z-four/zoptimization/README.md

-What is ZOptimization
+About
 --------

-Android library that provides a means to optimize user interface without having configuration qualifiers for different pixel densities.
-The main idea is to make layout looks the same as on trusted device with correctly configured layout.
+A way to optimize the user interface without having configuration qualifiers for different pixel densities.

 Example
 --------